EthereumAIFoundation/explorer/web3j-app/docs/source/smart_contracts.rst

-In addition to the RawTransactionManager, web3j provides a `ClientTransactionManager <https://github.com/web3j/web3j/blob/master/src/main/java/org/web3j/tx/ClientTransactionManager.java>`_ which passes the responsibility of signing your transaction on to the Ethereum client you are connecting to.
+In addition to the RawTransactionManager, web3j provides a `ClientTransactionManager <https://github.com/web3j/web3j/blob/master/src/main/java/org/web3j/tx/ClientTransactionManager.java>`_ which passes the responsibility of signing your transaction on to the EthereumAI client you are connecting to.

 There is also a